-Jeremiah Williams is a partner in Ropes & Gray’s litigation and enforcement practice group, focusing on securities and futures enforcement.
-In his capacity as a litigator and former government enforcement attorney, Jeremiah has represented and prosecuted individuals and organizations in the financial services industry in both the private and public sectors.
-His practice focuses on defending entities and individuals in civil and criminal government investigations.
-Drawing on his deep regulatory knowledge, Jeremiah counsels public companies on updates to risk factors and other public disclosures in light of the COVID-19 outbreak.
-He also advises asset management clients on regulatory issues and securities-related enforcement.
+Jeremiah Williams is a partner in Ropes & Gray’s litigation and enforcement practice group, focusing on securities enforcement as well as transactional and securities litigation.
+In his capacity as a litigator and former government enforcement attorney, Jeremiah has represented and prosecuted individuals and organizations—particularly in the financial services industry—in both the private and public sectors.
+Jeremiah also has deep expertise with valuation matters, and regularly advises public companies on merger and appraisal litigation actions in the Delaware Court of Chancery, as well as a wide range of securities litigation matters.

 Prior to joining Ropes & Gray, Jeremiah was Senior Counsel in the Division of Enforcement at the U.S. Securities and Exchange Commission.
 While at the SEC, he was a member of the Asset Management Unit, a specialized group investigating potential misconduct involving registered investment companies and private funds, with a particular focus on the Investment Advisers Act and Investment Company Act.
 He also previously spent six years in the financial industry, where he worked with derivatives and developed quantitative models used for valuing and hedging complex financial instruments.
-Jeremiah holds the Chartered Financial Analyst (CFA) designation.
+Jeremiah has held the Chartered Financial Analyst (CFA) designation for more than 20 years.

-- Representing a CEO in DOJ and SEC investigations regarding alleged accounting fraud and insider trading.
+- Represented a founder and CEO in DOJ and SEC investigations regarding alleged accounting fraud and insider trading.
+Also represented same individual in civil litigation arising from the alleged insider trading activity, including claims for breaches of fiduciary duty and contract.

-- Representing a venture capital fund adviser in connection with an SEC pay-to-play investigation.
+- Defended a venture capital fund adviser in connection with an SEC pay-to-play investigation, resulting in a very favorable settlement.

-- Representing an investment adviser in connection with an SEC inquiry into the valuation of mortgage-backed securities.
+- Represented an investment adviser in connection with an SEC inquiry into the valuation of mortgage-backed securities.

-- Representing one of the world’s largest asset managers in connection with an investigation stemming from the SEC’s ongoing review of fee and expenses taken by private equity and real estate funds.
+- Defended one of the world’s largest asset managers in connection with an investigation stemming from the SEC’s ongoing review of fee and expenses taken by private equity and real estate funds.

 - Managed complex SEC investigation involving risk disclosures of registered fund heavily invested in credit default swaps.*